Halifax Panthers: Post–Second World War

-1960–1996: Financial difficulties
+1960–1996: financial difficulties

-Halifax was hit hard by the financial situation of the late 1960s, and 1970s.
+Halifax was hit hard by revenue shortfalls during the late 1960s, and 1970s.
 Fortunes on the pitch suffered as the shortfall was met by selling players.
 In 1970, a concert was held at Thrum Hall in an attempt to alleviate these financial troubles.
 Horrific weather conditions meant that only around 3,000 arrived to watch the Halifax Pop and Blues Concert which made a loss of £6,000.

-Despite victory in the inaugural Regal Trophy Final (then Players No. 6 Trophy) in 1971–72, financial problems continued for the next decade.
+Despite victory in the inaugural Regal Trophy Final (called the Players No. 6 Trophy for sponsorship purposes) in 1971–72, financial problems continued for the next decade.
 In 1983, local businessman, David Brook provided much needed investment in the club.

+The 1977–78 season saw Halifax hit rock bottom with a losing streak of 24 consecutive defeats, including a game against amateurs Cawoods.
+Fax won only two matches all season and finished bottom of the rugby league pyramid.

-Chris Anderson was player-coach of Halifax from November 1984 to May 1987 when he retired from playing to be coach in 1987–88.
-He brought over Australian internationals such as Graham Eadie and Chris Anderson.
+Chris Anderson was player-coach of Halifax from November 1984 to May 1987, then he retired from playing but remained as coach in 1987–88.
+He brought over Australian internationals such as Graham Eadie and Tony Anderson.
 The team climbed out of the Second Division, won the League Championship in 1985–86, the 1986–87 Challenge Cup against St. Helens and made a second successive appearance in the Challenge Cup final in 1988 when they lost to Wigan.
 Despite this on-field success, Halifax were banned from signing new players by the RFL after complaints of non-payments in November 1988.